 - error squiggles and apply suggestions from errors

 - build tasks

-(RLS).
-If you don't have it installed, the extension will install it for you.
+preference.
+If you don't have it installed, the extension will install it for

-This extension is built and maintained by the RLS team, part of the Rust
+This extension is built and maintained by the Rust

 IDEs and editors team.

-a stable, high quality extension that makes best use of the RLS.
-We aim to
+a stable, high quality extension that makes the best use of the respective language

-support as many features as possible, but our priority is supporting the
+server.
+We aim to support as many features as possible, but our priority is

 Contributing code, tests, documentation, and bug reports is appreciated!
 For

 more details see contributing.md.